Ernesto Morgado: Career

 He was lecturer of computer Science in Millard Fillmore College (State University of New York at Buffalo) in 1980 and Canisius College (1981–1984).

 In 1986, together with João Pavão Martins, he founded SISCOG - Sistemas Cognitivos, SA, a startup devoted to Artificial Intelligence.
 Together they led the company to develop and deploy software systems in railway and metro companies throughout Europe.
 These systems plan and manage more than 20,000 people, affect the life of millions of passengers, and have been recognized by organisations in Europe and the United States.

 Morgado is also involved in the food industry.

 He is president of Ernesto Morgado S.A., a rice huller company founded by his grandfather in 1920.
 Since 2003, he transformed the company's focus from staple foods to value-added products, namely high-quality ready meals based on rice.

 He became president of FERM (Federation of European Rice Millers) at its inception in 2002, president of ANIA (Portuguese Rice Millers Association) in 1990, and vice-president of COTArroz (Portuguese Rice Chain Association) in 2004.
-At FIPA (Portuguese Food Industry Federation), he is currently, and for the second time, president of the Board (1997–2003 and 2009) and served as vice-president of its Executive Committee (1990–1997) and presidency of the Control Council (2003–2009).
+At FIPA (Portuguese Food Industry Federation), he is currently, and for the second time, president of the board (1997–2003 and 2009) and served as vice-president of its executive committee (1990–1997) and president of the Control Council (2003–2009).

 He was a member of CIP (Portuguese Industry Confederation) Council of Presidents (1990–2007).